Waterfront Geelong - Safe Harbour Precinct

 The Victorian Government has committed:

-- $4 million towards Stage One of the Geelong Waterfront Safe Harbour Precinct redevelopment
+- $4.1 million towards the Geelong Waterfront Safe Harbour Precinct redevelopment

 - $50,000, through Tourism Victoria, towards a Business Case to investigate the economic development impacts, costing, planning and required infrastructure of the project and determine an implementation strategy.
 (The City of Greater Geelong and the former Geelong Otway Tourism contributed $15,000 and the Royal Geelong Yacht Club also contributed $15,000 towards the Business Case.)